jmjoshi/yumzoom/documents/ENHANCED_REVIEW_SYSTEM_IMPLEMENTATION.md

 ## Implementation Complete ✅

 ### Overview
 The Enhanced Review System - Phase 1 has been successfully implemented for YumZoom, transforming it from a simple rating platform to a comprehensive review system.
-This implementation includes written reviews, photo uploads, and community-driven helpfulness voting.
+This implementation includes written reviews, photo uploads, community-driven helpfulness voting, and detailed restaurant characteristics rating with 8 specific categories.

 ---